Kunza language

-Kunza (Likanantaí) is a mostly extinct and revitalizing language isolate spoken in the Atacama Desert of northern Chile and southern Peru by the Atacama people, who have since shifted to Spanish.
-The last speaker was documented in 1964; however, it has since been learned that the language is still spoken in the desert.
+Kunza (Likanantaí) is the extinct language isolate of the Atacama people, once spoken in the Atacama Desert of northern Chile and southern Peru who have since shifted to Spanish.
+The last speakers were documented in 1964; However, there is currently a revitalization effort.

-Other names and spellings include Cunza, Ckunsa, Likanantaí, Lipe, Ulipe, and Atacameño.
+Other names and spellings include Cunza, Ckunsa, Likanantaí, and Atacameño.
 The word Ckunsa means 'our' in Kunza.

-From what data is available, it is believed that it was a polysynthetic language.
+From what data is available, it is believed that it is a polysynthetic language.
 However, there is not sufficient information to determine which languages it was related to, if any.
 Thus, it is conventionally classified as a language isolate.

 History

 The language was spoken in northern Chile, specifically in the Chilean villages of Peine, Socaire (near the Salar de Atacama), and Caspana, and in southern Peru.

-The last Kunza speaker was found in 1949, although there are reports of some having been found in 1953 according to anthropologists.
+The last Kunza speakers were found in 1953 according to anthropologists.
 Loukotka (1968) reports a few speakers in Bolivia and in the village of Peine in Chile.
 There are 2,000 Atacameños as of 2004.

 A revitalization effort was initiated in the 21st century.

 Classification

-Kaufman (1990) found a proposed connection between Kunza and the likewise unclassified Kapixaná to be plausible; however, the language was more fully described in 2004, and the general consensus among linguists was that both languages are isolates.
+Kaufman (1990) found a proposed connection between Kunza and the likewise unclassified Kapixaná to be plausible; however, the general consensus among linguists was that both languages are isolates.

-Unattested varieties listed by Loukotka (1968):